peteroupc/peteroupc.github.io/random.md

 <small>

-(A) Default general RNG implements the [**Mersenne Twister**](https://en.wikipedia.org/wiki/Mersenne_Twister), which doesn't meet the statistical-random requirements, strictly speaking, but might be adequate for many applications due to its extremely long period.
+(A) Default general RNG implements the [**Mersenne Twister**](https://en.wikipedia.org/wiki/Mersenne_Twister), which doesn't meet the statistical RNG requirements, strictly speaking, but might be adequate for many applications due to its extremely long period.

 (B) JavaScript's `Math.random` is implemented using `xorshift128+` in the latest V8 engine, Firefox, and certain other modern browsers as of late 2017; the exact algorithm to be used by JavaScript's `Math.random` is "implementation-dependent", though, according to the ECMAScript specification.

-(C) See [**"Advice for New Programming Language APIs"**](#Advice_for_New_Programming_Language_APIs) for implementation notes for cryptographic-random implementations.
+(C) See [**"Advice for New Programming Language APIs"**](#Advice_for_New_Programming_Language_APIs) for implementation notes for cryptographic RNG implementations.

-(D) Java's `java.util.Random` class uses a 48-bit seed, so doesn't meet the statistical-random requirements.
+(D) Java's `java.util.Random` class uses a 48-bit seed, so doesn't meet the statistical RNG requirements.
 However, a subclass of `java.util.Random` might be implemented to meet those requirements.

 (E) In my opinion, Ruby's `Random#rand` method presents a beautiful and simple API for random number generation.